 Step 6 – The CEO (or ultimate decision-maker) chooses the course of action to take and/or may create a new course of action for the team to execute based on the findings.

 My first thought was that this process seems too long for the types of decisions Corporate America must make imminently.
 When I asked Lt.
 Col. Lopez about that, she said you could proceed through the steps quickly if the right team is in place, the team is diverse and has the right strengths and the leader is focused and delegates well.

-Making critical decisions in times of crisis is hard.
+Making tough decisions in times of crisis is hard.
 You want to slow down knee-jerk reactions, but you also don’t want to be paralyzed by analysis.
-Hopefully these models give you some framework or structure for reaching the best decision you can make with the information at hand.
+Hopefully, these models give you some framework or structure for reaching the best decision you can make with the information at hand.